last-dragon/learn-web3-dapp/README.md

 # 🤝 Feedback and contributing

-Feel free to open an Issue or a Pull Request on the repo itself.
+Feel free to also open an Issue or a Pull Request on the repo itself.

 We hope you enjoy our Web 3 education dApps 🚀